 You can easily identify the dabba-wallahs by their starched white shirts, the ubiquitous Nehru caps and the unbelievably big loads of tiffin boxes they carry on their heads to load on trains and then transport by bicycle to their customers.

 The men are mainly from the same area around Pune and are distantly related.

 Inescapable, alluring, filming crews can be seen on Juhu Beach, the Bondi of Bombay and everywhere really.

-Always at cutting edge of things and starting with a solid economic base, (this first Indian Stock Exchange is here) Mumbai was also a significant base for the Indian Independence movement.
+Always at cutting edge of things and starting with a solid economic base (the first Indian Stock Exchange is here), Mumbai was also a significant base for the Indian Independence movement.